aiprit/GameMaker_RED/Design/DESIGN.md

  * Keypress - if keypress is registered as an event for this object, fire action*
  * Click - if click is registered, fire action*
 * At the end of the event loop, I call: GraphicalRepresentation.update(currentRoom) to draw everything.
-* *: an action object is given by the GameObject as a string-containing object that may be part of a singly-linkedlist.
+* *: an action object is given by the DataGame as a string-containing object that may be part of a singly-linkedlist.
 The string is groovy syntax, such as:
  * ‘this.move(“nw”, 10)’
  * ‘getObjectByID(“farmer”).move(“nw, 10)’
 * since an action object may be a list, we execute them one at a time, stepping through using a ActionListParser class